-The standing committees of the Board consist of the Audit Committee, the Compensation and Human Capital Committee (the "Compensation Committee"), the Corporate Governance, Nominating and Sustainability Committee (the "Governance Committee") and the Risk Committee.
-The composition of each Board committee as of the date of this proxy statement and the number of meetings held in 2023 by each Committee are set forth below:
+The standing committees of the Board consist of the Audit Committee, the Compensation and Human Capital Committee (the "Compensation Committee"), the Governance Committee and the Risk Committee.
+The composition of each Board committee as of the date of this proxy statement and the number of meetings held in 2024 by each Committee are set forth below:

 Director Nominee Ind.
-Audit Compensation and Human Capital Committee Corporate Governance, Nominating and Sustainability Committee Risk
+Audit Compensation Committee Governance Committee Risk

 Pamela J. Dana I • (C)

 Miguel A. Capriles L. I • •

-Samantha Holroyd I • •
+Odilon Almeida Junior [^] I

 Erin Knight I • •

+Lisa Lutoff-Perlo [^] I •

 Gustavo Marturet M. I • •

 John W. Quill I • (C)

-John A. Quelch I • •

 Ashaki Rucker I (C) •

 Oscar Suarez I (C) •

 Millar Wilson •

-Number of meetings held in 2023 12 9 10 8
+Number of meetings held in 2024 11 9 9 6

-- In accordance with the listing standards of the NYSE and the applicable rules of the Securities and Exchange Commission. - Mr. Quelch is not standing for reelection to the Board of Directors at the Company's Annual Meeting and Mr. Quelch's term as a director of the Company and a member of the Board committees listed above will end immediately before the Annual Meeting on May 8, 2024 - Mr. Wilson ceased to be an executive officer of the Company in March 2021 and consequently is not independent under the listing standards of the NYSE. - = Member - I = Independent - (C) = Committee Chair
+- In accordance with the listing standards of the NYSE and the applicable rules of the SEC. - ^ As of the date of this proxy statement the Board has not appointed Mr. Almeida Junior and Mrs. Lutoff-Perlo to serve on any committees of the Board. - Mr. Capriles L. is not standing for reelection to the Board of Directors at the Company's Annual Meeting and Mr. Capriles L.'s term as a director of the Company and a member of the Board committees listed above will end immediately before the Annual Meeting on May 7, 2025 - Mr. Wilson ceased to be an executive officer of the Company in March 2021 and was not independent under the listing standards of the NYSE in 2024.
+Since January of 2025, the Board deems Mr. Wilson to be independent, see "Proposal 1 Election of Directors Directors and Nominees" in this Proxy Statement. - = Member - I = Independent - (C) = Committee Chair